jhohertz/jhohertz.github.io/_posts/core-samples/2014-05-31-tutorial-introduction.md

 The ultimate goal of Dr. Henry is to have a nice way to make use of [GitHub Pages](https://pages.github.com), and depending on nothing but [git](http://git-scm.com/), and your favourite text editor while working with it.
 This does bring certain limitations relative to other methods of publishing to GitHub Pages, but it was the work flow I wanted, letting GitHub generate the pages after a check-in.

-I also wanted it to be themable, with the ability to fallback w/ override in a modular way.
+I also wanted it to be themable, with the ability to fallback to another theme w/ override in a modular way.
 Also, try to be as agnostic as possible to differing frameworks.

 For now, a basic blog and home page is the main goal.
 There's others, but they depend on upgrades happening at GitHub Pages.